richardbenson91477/4c/docs/4c_lang.md

 Variable names describe their own types:

   * **\_**function-var
-        Names beginning with underscore (\_) have type ':function.
+        Names beginning with the character \_ have type ':function.
-        If there is not a special ending symbol, the return type is ':nil.
-The ending symbol % has return type ':number.
-Other ending symbols follow the conventions below.
+        If there is not a special end character, the return type is ':nil.
+The end character % has return type ':number.
+Other end characters follow the conventions below.
         Example 1: \_main% (a function that returns a ':number)
         Example 2: \_do-nothing (a function that returns ':nil)
         Example 3: \_is-ok^ (a function that returns a ':boolean)